charlesfranciscodev/vuejs-playground/README.md

 ### API Restrictions
 * Unfortunately I had some issues with random people on the Internet messing up the data.
 * For that reason, only an admin account can take actions that modify the data such as CREATE, UPDATE or DELETE.
-* Only admins can create/update other admin accounts.

 ### Bonus
 * Show a confirmation before deleting a contact.